 - Nut-free: If you need this Christmas fruit wreath to be nut free, leave out the nut pine cones (or you could make pine cone shaped cookies with the excess gingerbread.)
 Either way, you'll want to give this is delicious, healthy and festive holiday edible wreath a try.
 You won't be disappointed!

-- Gingerbread cookie recipe: you can use any recipe you like or use a gingerbread cookie mix (affiliate link) or substitute a sugar cookie mix (affiliate link)
+- Gingerbread cookie recipe: you can use any recipe you like or use a gingerbread cookie mix or substitute a sugar cookie mix (affiliate links).

 This edible Christmas wreath is easier to put together than you may think!

-- Place raspberries on 2 wooden skewers and lay on top of wreath at the bottom.
-Poke the top, sharp end of the skewer into the fruit at the top so it will stay in place.
-Then arrange remaining berries in a circle on each side to look like a bow.
+MAKE THE RASPERRY BOW (STEP 5): Place raspberries on 2 wooden skewers and lay on top of wreath at the bottom (Image 18).
+Poke the top, sharp end of the skewer into the fruit at the top so it will stay in place (Image 19).
+Then arrange remaining berries in a circle on each side to look like a bow (Image 20).
+Sprinkle a little powdered sugar over the wreath.

 👪 Serving Size